Stolen Life (1939 film): Production

 The film was made at Pinewood Studios with location filming in Cornwall, the South of France and the Dolomites in Italy.
-It was adapted from a novel by Karel J. Benes and was remade in 1946 as A Stolen Life.
 The film score was composed by William Walton.
-The film's sets were by the art director John Bryan, while the costumes were designed by Joe Strassner.
+The film's sets were by the art director John Bryan, and costumes were designed by Joe Strassner.

+Releases

-The film was re-released in 1942 during the Second World War.
+The film was re-released in 1942.
 It premiered in France in 1946 and in 1951 in West Germany.
 Czinner and Bergner had been forced to leave Germany following the Nazi takeover in 1933 and their films were banned there.